Learning Visual Feedback Control for Dynamic Cloth Folding: Introduction

-\begin{itemize} \item Observing the position and velocity of the cloth is not trivial.
-Cloth manipulation methods need to either observe the cloth visually \cite{matas2018sim} or use a motion capture system with markers attached to the cloth \cite{balaguer2011combining}.
-In dynamic manipulation, observing the velocity is especially important since the task success depends on forces caused by acceleration. \item The behavior of the cloth is dependent on its material properties.
-A fixed trajectory that successfully manipulates a certain cloth to a desired configuration does not necessarily achieve the same configuration on a different type of fabric (see Fig.~\ref{fig:concept-image}). \item Commanding the robot to achieve the dynamic manipulation motions is not straightforward.
-Static manipulation can often be achieved by only getting the robot to follow a desired path, whereas dynamic manipulation also requires determining appropriate velocities through the path's way-points, which is challenging especially if the trajectory is determined step by step based on visual feedback.
-Prior work in dynamic cloth manipulation has solved this by allowing free arbitrary Cartesian 3D motion (only feasible in simulation) \cite{jangir2019dynamic} or by using limited predefined dynamic action primitives \cite{ha2021flingbot}. \end{itemize}
+In general, dynamic manipulation of cloth in the real world presents the following challenges: \begin{itemize} \item Observing the position and velocity of the cloth is not straightforward.
+The methods used in cloth manipulation either observe the cloth visually \cite{lin2021_vcd, matas2018sim} or use a motion capture system with markers attached to the cloth \cite{balaguer2011combining}.
+In dynamic manipulation, observing the velocity is especially important since the task's success depends on forces caused by acceleration. \item The behavior of the cloth depends on the material's physical properties.
+A fixed trajectory that successfully folds a certain cloth does not necessarily achieve the same end result on a different type of fabric (see Fig.~\ref{fig:concept-image}). \end{itemize} Dynamic cloth folding has been studied only in simulation \cite{jangir2019dynamic}, where the true position, velocities, and forces of the cloth can be utilized.
+Thus, building visual feedback policies that can manipulate multiple materials in the real world remains an open problem.

-In order to achieve dynamic cloth manipulation in the real world and solve the aforementioned challenges, we propose a method that uses Reinforcement Learning (RL) to train policies that learn to achieve dynamic cloth manipulation based on visual feedback.
-In Fig.~\ref{fig:concept-image}, we show qualitative results of the proposed method compared to a method without visual feedback.
-The trained policies learn to account for different cloth dynamics and use a task-agnostic Cartesian controller to achieve the desired dynamic manipulation.
-The policies are trained using data from simulation and transferred to the real world in a zero-shot manner.
-The main contributions of our work are:

-\begin{enumerate} \item This is the first work to perform dynamic cloth manipulation using visual feedback and task-agnostic actions in the real world.
-The proposed method is able to transfer policies without a need for fine-tuning the domain shift between the simulated and the real world environments. \item We solve the challenge of adapting a policy to different fabrics by combining visual feedback and domain randomization of the simulated cloth dynamics.
-We show that randomizing cloth parameters in simulation helps the trained policies generalize across a range of material types in the real world instead of a single material. \item We combine the RL policy with a Cartesian controller in the policy learning process enabling the dynamic motions required by dynamic cloth manipulation. \end{enumerate}